revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 </details>

-# Error Detetction
+# Error Detection
- 19:Predict the error of the following code snippet?
+ 19:Predict the error of the following code snippet.

 ``` java
 @FunctionalInterface